vaidik/commentjson/README.rst

 ===========

-`commentjson` (Comment JSON) is a Python package that helps you create JSON files with comments.
+`commentjson` (Comment JSON) is a Python package that helps you create JSON files with Python and JavaScript style inline comments.
 Its API is very similar to the Python standard library's `json`_ module.

 .. _`json`: http://docs.python.org/2/library/json.html